SoothingMist/Embeddable-Software-for-Irrigation-Control/README.md

 3) https://academicjournals.org/journal/JECI/article-abstract/160372170979

-The second stage of this effort is available: https://github.com/SoothingMist/Remote-Soil-Moisture-Sensing.
+The second stage of this effort is available: [https://github.com/SoothingMist/Remote-Soil-Moisture-Sensing](https://github.com/SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network).
+This project speaks to the need for remote sensing in precision agriculture.

 # Background